-One of my favourite things (as always, concerning food) is to sit down to a spread of a meal, especially at Christmas, help myself to all the dishes, load my plate, drown it in some gravy or sauce and enjoy the meal and company.
+One of my favourite things is to sit down to a spread of a meal, especially at Christmas, help myself to all the dishes, load my plate, drown it in some gravy or sauce and enjoy the meal and company.
 It produces something close to euphoria.
-Then, after the last mouthful and everyone reclines in a food-induced tupor, reality suddenly hits and it’s time to ‘clear up’.
+Then, after the last mouthful and everyone reclines in a food-induced stupor, reality suddenly hits and it’s time to ‘clear up’.
 With a mere two words the full sunny glow of that delicious meal evaporates.

 At home, ‘clearing up’ is a family occasion.
 Everyone takes part; my mum is in charge washing the dishes with energetic vigour, I clean the surfaces, Fiona dries, and my dad dithers before sweeping the floor and maybe drying up too.
 He likes to see what he can get away with.

 In order not to mar the entire eating experience, I usually return to the kitchen within half an hour of ‘clearing up’ to make dessert, well aware the equipment and dishes I use will be left for the dishwasher the next morning.
 There is a smidgen of satisfaction of not cleaning up after myself.

 The resolution, therefore, is not to make so much mess in the first place!
 Easier said than done, I assure you.
 A simple cottage pie requires a deep frying pan for the mince, a pan for the potatoes, chopping boards (for chopping surprisingly enough), the oven dish, probably a steamer for any vegetables to have on the side, and a bowl of baked beans.
 It is a travesty I tell you.
 What we need are more one-pot meals.
 Or even better, meals cooked in greaseproof paper.